flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 The MCDU FIX INFO page is used to create radial lines and distance circles around a database navigation fix.

-It  displays these lines or circles on the ND and also uses them to compute intercept waypoints.
+These lines or circles are displayed on the ND and also used to compute intercept waypoints which can be added to the active flight plan.

-The A32NX has implemented the display of these lines and circles on the ND.
-The computed intercept waypoints are not yet available.
+The current Experimental version of the A32NX has implemented the display of these lines and circles on the ND.

+The computed intercept waypoints and ABEAM functionality are not yet implemented.

 ## Use Cases